dominikschopper/presentation-owasptop10/README.md

 # OWASP Top 10

-small presentation about the OWASP Top10
+Small presentation about the OWASP Top10.
+(Uses [reveal.js](https://github.com/hakimel/reveal.js))

-target audience developers
+If you want to see the speakers notes press `[s]`

+target audience developers, preparation for a CTF with a hackable shop